Businessman

 Of course, being the face of your brand involves more than just hiring a business photographer in Salt Lake City and posting your headshot on your website, though that’s very important, too.
 Studies have shown that the mere presence of a face on a website’s landing page can increase conversion rates.
 To further personalize your brand, consider taking the following steps:

-1. Publish Content Under You Name
+1. Publish Content Under Your Name

 2. Become Active on Your Own Social Media